netmode/ACROSS_ORCA_OC1_EXPERIMENT/final_gibbs_sampling/README.md

 ## Running the tests
 This module is not meant to run independently.
 The scripts contained are called by total_node.py when appropriate.

- <b><i> The provided code is suited for direct deployment on ORBIT's Sandbox 4 .
+ <b><i> The provided code is suited for direct deployment on ORBIT's Grid.
 To deploy in different execution environments new parametrization is required for the receiving gain in the appropriate scripts (rx). </i> </b>

 ## Equally Contributing Authors